pwilson90/EU4Stats/TestData/Readme.md

-# Test files for personal use.
+Test files for personal use.
 Eventually will be a demo folder.
-*
-# Except this file
-!.gitignore